 Whether you're wondering how to cook eggplant or have mastered eggplant Parmesan, you may be asking "is eggplant healthy?"
-But it's time to push our skepticism aside because not only can you enjoy it in a variety of different ways-including eggplant lasagna, grilled eggplant and roasted eggplant-but its nutritious too.
-Here is everything you need to know regarding eggplant health benefits.
+But it's time to push our skepticism aside because not only can you enjoy it in a variety of different ways (think: eggplant lasagna, grilled eggplant and roasted eggplant), but it's nutritious too.
+Here is everything you need to know about eggplant nutrition.

 Pictured recipe: Eggplant Lasagna Rolls

 The nutrition facts for a one-cup serving of cubed eggplant:

 - Calories: 20